Dr. Shirley's Web Courses

 AD 642

-Omar I conquers the Persian Empire, drives out Zoroastrianism, introduces Islam, and sets up a Caliphate which lasted until 1258
+Omar I conquered the Persian Empire, drove out Zoroastrianism, introduced Islam, and set up a Caliphate which lasted until 1258

 AD 645

-Anglo-Saxon king Ethelhere dies and is buried in a ship with treasure at Sutton Hoo in Suffolk - excavated in 1939
+Anglo-Saxon king Ethelhere died and was buried in a ship with treasure at Sutton Hoo in Suffolk - excavated in 1939

 AD 648